nywinewench/nywinewench.github.io/resume.md

 * Minor in linguistics
 * Concentration in China Studies
-* Academic honors including Summa cum Laude, Phi Beta Kappa
+* Summa cum Laude, Phi Beta Kappa
 * Thesis, entitled _The Expanding Network of the Uyghurs: The Past and Prospects of the East Turkestan Independence Movement_, received the 2009 Marleigh Grayer Ryan College Student Writing Prize from the New York Conference on Asian Studies

 ### Level 3 Award in Wines and Spirits, Wine & Spirit Education Trust (WSET)